 b.
 Any custody staff who conduct, or may be called upon to conduct, health screenings during the booking or intake process, but only if they conduct these screenings at a time when no health care staff are on premises.

 3. When providing CDR access to any designated staff, the Administrator will ensure that the staff member has been provided training in accessing the CDR.
 Sources of training include, but are not limited to: training by the Administrator; training by another authorized staff member; referring the user to video or other training materials available on the OneHealthPort website.
+[After the User training has been completed, OneHealthPort staff will provide a link to these materials so that you can embed the link directly into this policy.]

 4. When providing CDR access to designated custody staff, the Administrator will also ensure that the staff member has been instructed in the confidentiality requirements for users and acknowledges understanding of those instructions by signing form XXX, attached, which will then be placed in the staff member’s personnel file.